Starignus/PythonPractise/Week1/RPIsetup/RPI_setup.md

 ### Accessing from your computer (Linux or Mac OS X)

 We sill see here how you can access using your laptop or any other desktop from any terminal.
-First, if you login to your weaved account,  you will get a list of the services linked to your devices:
+First, if you login to your remot3.it account,  you will get a list of the services linked to your devices:

 <img src="weaved_connected.png" alt="weaved" style="width: 400px;"/>